XinhuiLi/xinhuili.github.io/_pages/bookshelf.md

 [When Breath Becomes Air](https://www.goodreads.com/book/show/25899336-when-breath-becomes-air) by Paul Kalanithi

 I started to read When Breath Becomes Air after [Krishna Shenoy](https://www.nature.com/articles/s41593-023-01294-8)'s passing.
-When I was obssessed with brain-computer interfaces, I always found the work from his lab inspiring and exciting.
-Krishna was a brilliant mentor, scientist and engineer.
-He is that person I want to be.
+When I was obssessed with brain-computer interfaces, I always found the work from his lab exciting and inspiring.
+Krishna was a brilliant mentor and scientist.
 Paul was a resident at Krishna's lab, as he said,

 "One could count on V to always choose the honest (and, often, self-effacing) way forward.
 While most scientists connived to publish in the most prestigious journals and get their names out there, V maintained that our only obligation was to be authentic to the scientific story and to tell it uncompromisingly."